guydoshlab/ribofootPrinter2/associated_files/README.md

 subset_list_EIF4G.xlsx - this is a subset list that includes a single gene, EIF4G2.

 ## caller_scripts_and_input_files
-To facilitate input data organization, it is recommended to use some kind caller (i.e. wrapper) functions to run the code. the text files and the .py caller functions here can optionally facilitate this.
+To facilitate input data organization, it is recommended to use some kind caller (i.e. wrapper) functions to run the code.
+The text files and the .py caller functions here can optionally facilitate this.
 As an example, the writegene2 function is run this way:
 ```unix
 nohup python writegene2_caller.py writegene2_EIF4G2.txt > 80S_wg2_EIF4G2_metadata.txt 2>&1 &
 ```